 5. Resolving Conflict: Postponement

 ‘We’ll come back to this at the next meeting with a plan’.
-Our observations of learners on our negotiation skills training course, for instance, is that most people looking to resolve a conflict opt for agreeing that a plan will be presented at the next meeting.
+Our observations of learners on our negotiation training course, for instance, is that most people looking to resolve a conflict opt for agreeing that a plan will be presented at the next meeting.
 This is usually a postponement where the two parties come back to the original points once again, with, again little resolution.

 - Advantage: Sometimes a postponement allows people to ‘cool off’ and/or revisit the problem another way.